 DWP uses the sustainable procurement risk assessment methodology (SPRAM), a tool developed in-house for ensuring the department’s sustainable procurement targets and objectives are factored in to contract programs.
 All suppliers can expect to be subject to a SPRAM assessment.

 The Government Buying Standards (GBS) are a set of sustainable specifications for a range of commonly purchased products.

-DWP will publish data as to how our suppliers are progressing against the GBS as and when it comes available.
+DWP will publish data on how our suppliers are progressing against the GBS as it becomes available.